Equity, Diversity, and Inclusion

-- To encourage and support a diverse representation of undergraduate and graduate students in our courses and programs of study.
+- To encourage and support diversity of undergraduate and graduate students in our courses and programs of study.

-- To diversify the faculty, staff, and graduate student body through targeted recruitment efforts and to increase the accessibility of graduate study to historically underrepresented groups.
+- To commit to a diverse faculty, staff, and graduate student body and to increase the accessibility of graduate study to historically underrepresented groups.

 - To use theory and evidence to develop and expand initiatives that support and enrich the experience of prospective and current undergraduate and graduate students from diverse backgrounds.

 - To advance diversity and inclusion through community building, education, and open dialogue for the undergraduate, graduate, postdoctoral scholar, faculty, and staff community within Psychology and across the university.

 The department's Equity, Diversity, and Inclusion Committee is charged with promoting our publicly stated departmental principles that we value mutual respect and equal opportunity and that the creation and maintenance of a diverse and inclusive environment is essential to rigorous thought, informed analysis, and scholarly excellence.
 The committee was established in June 2020 with a primary impetus being the acknowledgment that our department needs to be more explicit and proactive in our efforts to combat anti-Black racism.
-The committee's responsibilities include: asking questions and recommending potential answers regarding our department's commitment to being a safe and supporting environment for all groups and individuals; the assessment and remediation of anti-Black racism and all forms of bias in our department; developing concrete steps to increase the representation in our department of underrepresented racial minorities and other marginalized groups; strategizing as to how our department can establish and perpetuate a commitment to anti-racism at the level of the university and general society.
+The committee's responsibilities include: asking questions and recommending potential answers regarding our department's commitment to being a safe and supporting environment for all groups and individuals; the assessment and remediation of anti-Black racism and all forms of bias in our department; developing concrete steps to enhance and support diversity in our department; strategizing as to how our department can establish and perpetuate a commitment to anti-racism at the level of the university and general society.
 The Committee is constituted of faculty, staff, graduate students, and undergraduate students.
 If you would like to know a bit more about the committee's activities and process, please visit our site.